FATE ONE: A Prophecy

 <So, then.
 You still truly believe you-->

 “Of course I do!
-Because of me!
+Tis my folly!
 My father!
 Mother…

 My hometown!!”

-The rain continues to roll down his face, the tears shed from clouds above fade abruptly to vapor, the view ahead becomes incandescent.
+The rain continues to roll down his face, tears shed from clouds above fade abruptly to vapor as the view ahead becomes incandescent.

-In a blinding flash lasting both a second yet eternity, his quiet home changes from a sleepy burg of prospering lives, to a cacophonous explosive glow.
-Homes, shops, buildings, and gardens become splintered and dispersed by the growing fireball.
+In a blinding flash lasting both a second yet eternity, his quiet home changes from a sleepy burg of prospering lives to a cacophonous explosive glow.
+Homes, shoppes, buildings, and gardens become splintered and dispersed by the growing fireball.
 Swallowing up the entire landscape, the flames begin to take an ominous shape—large wings of fire spread out, four in total, and consume the man’s haunted view.
-The lone black feather floats gently back into the sky from whence it came as, out of sheer terror, he abruptly opens his deep blue eyes.
+The lone black feather floats gently back into the sky from whence it came as, out of sheer terror, he abruptly opens his deep sapphire eyes.

 “No matter the night, that same dream finds me…”